astronomer/docs/astro/cli/astro-organization-role-list.md

 :::

-View a list of all the roles in your Organizations.
+View a list of all roles in an Organization.

 ## Usage